Hugo Jüngst

-Hugo Richard Jüngst (26 February 1853 – 3 March 1923) was a German composer and choir-leader.
+Hugo Richard Jüngst (26 February 1853 – 3 March 1923) was a German composer and choir director.
+He wrote over 300 pieces, mainly for male choirs.

 Born in Dresden, Jüngst was a student of Julius Rietz.
-In 1876, he started the "Dresden Men's Choirs" and conducted it until 1904.
+In 1876, he started the Dresden Men's Choir and conducted it until 1903.
 He received several awards during his life and performed internationally in Europe as well as the United States.

+About 200 of his compositions for male choirs were published, including a cappella and accompanied songs.
+Jűngst became well known for his arrangements of foreign folk songs, such as "Spin!
+Spin!".

+Most of the original manuscripts and places where he worked were lost during the bombing of Dresden in 1945.